cyclus/cyclus.github.com/source/cep/cep17.rst

 The excellent floating point calculation handling and thresholding functionality introduced by @katyhuff will be preserved.
 The current (pre-proposal) Material::Diff and Material::ApplyThreshold methods will become public functions that operate on Composition::Vect types.
 Other common composition manipulation functions will live here.
 They will operate on Composition::Vect's because Composition's themselves are immutable.
 Resource and Composition classes will use these methods where appropriate instead of their own, internal versions.
+This namespace is intended to grow organically as needed.

 .. code-block:: c++